 Australia is building a robust, resilient and globally competitive defence industry to support an agile and capable Australian Defence Force.

-Under the 2020 Force Structure Plan, we’re investing A$270 billion in Defence capability over the next 10 years.
-This significant investment in defence capabilities will flow to Australian industry, creating jobs and enhancing skills.
+Under the 2020 Force Structure Plan, we’re investing A$270 billion in defence capability over the next 10 years.
+We’re also making an unprecedented investment of A$9.9 billion over 10 years in Australia’s national intelligence and cyber capabilities.
+These significant investments will flow through to Australian industry, creating jobs and enhancing skills.

 The Defence National Manufacturing Priority road map seeks to grow scale and competitiveness in the defence manufacturing sector by: